SEO is complicated. Hiring someone to help shouldn’t be.

 - What is a hreflang tag?

-- What is the difference between absolute and relative URLs?
+- What is the difference between an absolute URL and a relative URL?

-- What are all the different ways you can optimize for mobile and the technical requirements for different domains, subdomains, http headers and responsive pages?
+- What are all the different ways you can optimize for mobile and what are the technical requirements for different domains, subdomains, http headers and responsive pages?

 - What are 404 errors?